wang2793312458/WaveProgressView/README.md

 ## Step 3

-> you can set more style in code.
+> you can have more set in the code.

 ```
 waveProgressbar.setCurrent(int currentProgress,String currentText); // 77, "788M/1024M"